cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 We’ve glued the ν-binder and the parallel composition together in a single operation which makes sure that one endpoint goes one way and the other the other.

 The second option, developed by [Naoki Kobayashi][kobayashi2002], is to just do a whole-program check for deadlocks.
 Take out a piece of paper, and draw a blob for every dual pair of send and receive actions in your program.
 For every action, if it *has to* happen before another action, draw an arrow between their blobs.
 Finally, check to see if there’s any *directed* cycles—for each blob, see if you can follow the arrows and end up back at the same blob.
 We can do this *formally* by adding some little blobs to our session types—since each session type connective corresponds to an action—and requiring a particular order on the little blobs.
 For reference, little blobs are more commonly known as *priorities*.
 If we updated our typing rules, they’d look a little like this… first, we add little blobs to our session types.
-Duality *preserves* priorities.
+Duality *preserves* priorities:

 ::: mathpar
 $\begin{array}{l}